 The Red Wings named Doug Barkley as their new head coach on June 29, 1975.
 He replaced Alex Delvecchio, who gave up his coaching duties to focus on being the team’s general manager.
 However, he was back behind the bench after he fired Barkley just 26 games into the 1975-76 season.

-Speaking of the Red Wings, they acquired goaltender Mike Vernon, on June 29, 1994, from the Flames for defenseman Chiasson.
+Speaking of the Red Wings, they acquired goaltender Mike Vernon on June 29, 1994, from the Calgary Flames for defenseman Steve Chiasson.
 Vernon spent three seasons in Detroit and led them to the Stanley Cup in 1997, their first championship since 1955.

 On June 29, 2001, the Philadelphia Flyers announced that they had reached an agreement to sign free agent Jeremy Roenick, who had been with the Phoenix Coyotes.
 Roenick officially signed three days later.
-He would play in 216 games over three seasons with the Flyers, scoring 67 goals and 173 points.
+He played 216 games over three seasons with the Flyers, scoring 67 goals and 173 points.